miladsharifiteh/first-website-capstone-project/planning.md

 Page 3 - Read More Page:
 - Header with the website title and the main navigation bar
-- Main content container with an H1 and a list elements
+- Main content container with an H1 and list elements
 - Footer with logo and some links

 Page 4 - Gallery Page: